-Mario Gutierrez is an OFE certified Financial Counselor for NYLAG’s Financial Counseling Division, and focuses predominantly on NYLAG Storm Response Unit work, and Single Stop projects.
-Prior to joining the financial counseling team, he served nearly three years at The Financial Clinic as a financial coach.
+Mario Gutierrez is an OFE certified Financial Counselor for NYLAG’s Financial Counseling Division, and focuses predominantly on counseling clients and managing the Single Stop and NYCitizenship projects.
+Prior to joining the financial counseling team, he served nearly three years at The Financial Clinic as a financial coach and capacity builder.
 In that role he coached and counseled clients in 6 different locations across two programs on a variety of financial issues.
 Mario also worked on training financial coaches, counselors, and other front-line staff members in delivering financial development strategies and assisted in providing technical assistance to program managers.
 Mario has banking experience and interned for nearly a year at the United Nations and the Department of State in Washington, D.C.
 Mario is fluent in Spanish and holds a Bachelors of Business Administration in Entrepreneurship and Small Business Management from Baruch College and received his M.A. in International Relations from City College.

 Meghan Hudson is a NYLAG Financial Counselor working mainly on a HRA grant through the Jewish Community Council of Greater Coney Island’s HRA Internship Placement Service program and also works with students through the Robinhood Foundation Single Stop USA CUNY Guttman program.
 Prior to joining NYLAG, she worked as an Economic Stability Specialist with Sanctuary for Families at the Manhattan Family Justice Center as well as at Northern Manhattan Improvement Corporation where she counseled survivors of domestic violence on addressing economic barriers.
 She worked with clients on debt management, banking, credit building, identity theft, immigrant eligibility for benefits, and identifying resources.
 She has worked extensively with immigrant populations and is bilingual in Spanish.
 Meghan holds a Master’s Degree in Political Science and International Relations from Appalachian State University in Boone, NC and a Bachelor’s Degree in Political Science and International Studies from Guilford College in Greensboro, NC.